Using the Skupper CLI

 In this example no <link-name> was specified, the name defaulted to link1.

-4. If you want to delete a link:
+To delete a link:

 $ skupper link delete <link-name>